Formation and Evolution of Compact Object Binaries in AGN Disks: Discussion

 We next predict the rate of extreme-mass-ratio inspirals (EMRIs).
 EMRIs into SMBHs of $\sim 10^4-10^7\,\Msun$ are promising targets for future low-frequency GW observations by LISA \citep{AmaroSeoane07}.
 In our simulation, the inner boundary is at $10^{-4}$ pc, which corresponds to $\sim 530\,R_g$ for a $4\times 10^6\,\Msun$ SMBH.
 The distance from which a $5\,\Msun$ BHs on a circular orbit can migrate to the SMBHs within a Hubble time via GW radiation is $\sim1000\,R_g$.
 However, if BHs accumulate at migration traps ($\lesssim 490\,R_g$) and repeatedly merge with one another \citep{Bellovary16,Secunda19,Yang19a,Yang19b,Gayathri19}, the number of BHs which can spiral into SMBHs may decrease significantly.
 Thus not all BHs which migrate within our inner boundary may spiral into the SMBH, and so $N_\mathrm{acc}$ is an upper limit for the number of EMRIs.
 According to the results of our simulations (Table~\ref{table_results}), $N_\mathrm{acc}\sim 1-5$ at 30 Myr.
 If we assume that $N_\mathrm{acc}$ is independent of ${\dot M}_\mathrm{SMBH}$ and most AGNs are low-luminosity AGN with $\sim0.01\,f_\mathrm{Edd}$ \citep{Kelly13}, and $N_\mathrm{acc}$ is roughly proportional to time (brown line in Figure~\ref{fig:num_ev}), the number of BHs accreted onto the SMBH per accreted gas mass can be approximated as $N_\mathrm{acc}/({\dot M}_\mathrm{out} t_\mathrm{AGN}) \sim (4-20) \times 10^{-5} \,\Msun^{-1}$.
 Then we can roughly estimate the EMRI event rate density as

 where ${\dot \rho}_\mathrm{SMBH}$ is the total mass accretion rate onto all SMBHs in the local Universe, and we adopt ${\dot \rho}_\mathrm{SMBH}=3\times 10^3\,\Msun \mathrm{Gpc}^{-3}\mathrm{yr}^{-1}$ \citep{Marconi04}.
-If the EMRI rate by migration in AGN disks is $\sim 0.1-0.6\,\mathrm{Gpc^{-3}yr^{-1}}$, this channel may dominate EMRIs, since the EMRI rate by stellar relaxation processes is predicted to be much smaller, $\sim 0.02-2\,\mathrm{Gpc^{-3}yr^{-1}}$ \citep[e.g.][]{Miller05,Hopman06,Freitag06,AmaroSeoane07,AmaroSeoane11,Aharon16,BarOr16,Babak17}.
-Even if repeated mergers at around migration traps reduce the number of EMRIs significantly, at least one massive BH can migrate to a central SMBH in each galaxy experienced AGN phases, which can be observed as intermediate-mass-ratio inspirals \citep[IMRIs, e.g.][]{Derdzinski18}.
-Note that the detectable rate by LISA is enhanced by repeated mergers because of the increase of the detection volume due to the increased mass of migrators.
+If the EMRI rate by migration in AGN disks is $\sim 0.1-0.6\,\mathrm{Gpc^{-3}yr^{-1}}$, this channel may largely contribute to the EMRI rate, since the EMRI rate by stellar relaxation processes is predicted to be comparable, $\sim 0.02-2\,\mathrm{Gpc^{-3}yr^{-1}}$ \citep[e.g.][]{Miller05,Hopman06,Freitag06,AmaroSeoane07,AmaroSeoane11,Aharon16,BarOr16,Babak17}.
+Even if repeated mergers take place at migration traps and reduce the number of EMRIs significantly, at least one massive BH can migrate and merge with the central SMBH during each AGN phase of every galaxy, which can be observed as intermediate-mass-ratio inspirals \citep[IMRIs, e.g.][]{Derdzinski18}.
+Note that the LISA detection rate is enhanced by the increased detection volume that corresponds to the increased migrator mass following repeated mergers.

-In our simulation, all BHs migrate within the inner boundary $R_\mathrm{min}$ are single (not binary).
+In our simulation, all BHs that migrate within the inner boundary $R_\mathrm{min}$ are single (not binary).
 This is because binaries either merge or are disrupted by binary-single interactions before they migrate to $R_\mathrm{min}$.

-\subsection{Comparison with Previous Works}
+\subsection{Comparison with previous works}

 In this section, we compare our models and results with those in previous works on BH mergers in AGN disks by \citet{Bartos17} and \citet{Stone17}.
 A major difference between the present study and esrlier works is that we here model the time-evolving system explicitly, enabling us to follow the formation and destruction of binaries, together with the evolution of their separation, their center-of-mass velocity, and their radial distance from the SMBH consistently.